microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	_Copying the account address to the clipboard_

 1. In the PowerShell or terminal window, CD back to the "use-contract" directory.
-Then execute the following command:
+Then execute the following command to invoke the contract and transfer My Coin:

 	```
 	node use-contract.js
 	```

 1. Watch the output.
-Notice that before the event fired, the balances in the accounts were still at their pre-event values even though the ```sendCoin``` method had been invoked.
-This is because there is a delay between a transactions invocation and a transactions completion.
-The event though fires once the transaction is completed, the balances are changed and the blockchain is immutably modified.
+Onserve that before the ```Transfer``` event fired, the accounts held their original balances even though the ```sendCoin``` method had already been invoked.
+Checking the balances again in the ```Transfer``` event handler reveals the final, post-transaction balances, and shows that 1,000 My Coin were transferred from the coinbase account to Account 1.

 	```
 	Sending some coin...